apatel2582/Blockhack_HyperCycleAI_Decentralized_Minds/README.md

    - The backend should start at `localhost:3000`.

 2. **Frontend**:
-   - Navigate to the `BlockHack-Frontend` folder.
+   - Navigate to the `frontend/frontend` folder.
    - Run the command:
      ```bash
      npm start